LEARNING THROUGH NATURE

 KoriForest Preschool Teacher

-Going into her second year at Bell Creek Nature School, Kori is from the banks of the Cedar River in Iowa.
+Going into her third year at Bell Creek Nature School, Kori is from the banks of the Cedar River in Iowa.
 Kori has been mud stomping and mud sliding her way westward across the Plains, over the Colorado Rockies, and now to the North Cascades of Washington.
 Along the way, she has been sharing her fascination of all things wild with early learners as a preschool teacher, adventure leader, and a nanny and is so excited to continue playing and learning with her students at Bell Creek Nature School!

 BFA Art History